Last updated: November 11, 2025

 By adopting the pipeline mindset, you gain:

-- Centralized control: Manage your entire telemetry flow from one place.
+- Centralized control, allowing you to manage your entire telemetry flow from one place.

-- Vendor neutrality: Swap backends with a simple config change.
-Use multiple vendors at once.
+- Vendor neutrality so you can swap backends with a simple config change or use multiple vendors at once.

-- Enhanced security: Scrub sensitive data before it ever leaves your infrastructure.
+- Enhanced security by scrubbing sensitive data before it ever leaves your infrastructure.

-- Powerful capabilities: Unlock advanced patterns like metric generation that would be complex or impossible otherwise.
+- Powerful capabilities using advanced patterns like metric generation that would be complex or impossible otherwise.